jim4067/send-script/README.md

 This is a [rust](https://www.rust-lang.org/) project and I am using the following crates.

+- [enigo](https://github.com/enigo-rs/enigo) the library used to automate typing of the movie script.
--   [autopilot](https://github.com/jim4067/autopilot-rs) The library I used to automate typing of the movie script.
+- <strike> [autopilot](https://github.com/jim4067/autopilot-rs) The library I used to automate typing of the movie script. </strike>

 ## Source data 📝